The most convenient and economical way to get around Torino is to take advantage

 City Sightseeing Torino offers a third line (Line C) panoramic bus.
 The new tour, called "Torino Residenze Reali", offers a 70 - minutes tour from Piazza Castello (corner Via Po) with the possibility to make six stops to explore the Borgo Dora, Porta Palazzo market, Juventus Stadium, the castle of La Venaria Reale, the natural park "La Mandria" and the castle of Rivoli (Museum of Contemporary Art).

 Tickets can be purchased on buses or in tourist offices in Turin and in partner hotels.
 Download the brochure in .PDF

 Turin Eye is the new panoramic balloon installed in Piazza Borgo Dora

-(north of the historic center of Turin) that will allow all tourists to
+(north of the historic center) that will allow all tourists to

 admire the city from a height of 150 meters and therefore much higher

 than the 85 meters of the panoramic dome of the Mole Antonelliana,

 headquarters of the Cinema Museum.
 This balloon, HiFlyer type, is the

 largest captive aerostat in the world, more than 36 meters high, and

 Night flights and booking in the summer months.
 Take care!: the service is suspended in case of strong wind or adverse weather conditions.